RichToms/mokk/README.md

 This feature can be used to provide failure states within the API, along with multiple success states to further your test scenarios.

+#### Delay

+This feature will allow you to add a number of milliseconds delay to Mokk's response in order to simulate actual response times and even timeouts in your API clients.

 ### Options

 #### printRequestBody

 If enabled, any request with a JSON body will have the contents printed to the console.
 This feature can be useful when debugging what your application is sending to the mocked API.

+#### trackRequests

+If enabled, any request made to a configured endpoint will be tracked and retrievable from the System API.

+This feature is disabled by default.

 ## System API